operator-framework/operator-sdk/doc/sdk-cli-reference.md

 Runs the [kube-openapi][openapi-code-generator] OpenAPIv3 code generator for all Custom Resource Definition (CRD) API tagged fields under `pkg/apis/...`.

-**Note**: This command must be run every time the API (spec and status) for a custom resource type is updated.
+**Note**: This command must be run every time a tagged API struct or struct field for a custom resource type is updated.

 #### Example